basemsamir/aunh_web_application/readme.md

 AUNH supports Arabic only.

-AUNH supports Web service that communicates with HL7 protocol to reserve a procedure on medical device.
+AUNH supports web service that communicates with HL7 protocol to reserve a procedure on medical device.

 ## Security Vulnerabilities